 Cleaning your system on a regular basis will reduce wear and prevent more severe plumbing issues.
 It's a comprehensive job that has several key cleaning tasks, but even just regularly grinding a cup of ice cubes will keep blades sharp and units better maintained.

-Grind Some Citrus Peels: Grinding lemon, orange, or lime peels will freshen up your system and remove any unpleasant odours.
+- Grind Some Citrus Peels: Grinding lemon, orange, or lime peels will freshen up your system and remove any unpleasant odors.

 How To Repair Common Garbage Disposal Issues